odoo/documentation/content/applications/marketing/events/event_essentials.rst

 includes:

 - :guilabel:`Event Name`: give the event a title.
-- :guilabel:`Date`: includes the start and end dates/times for the event.
+- :guilabel:`Date`: when the event is scheduled to take place (expressed in your local timezone on the form view).
-- :guilabel:`Timezone`: covers the timezone for when the event is taking place.
+- :guilabel:`Display Timezone`: indicates the timezone in which the event dates/times will be displayed on the website.
 - :guilabel:`Template`: choose from a pre-built event template or build a custom one and connect it here.
 - :guilabel:`Tags`: add tags to indicate briefly what the event is for (e.g. `tradeshow`).
 Tags